For urgent consular assistance call

 You can visit Albania for 90 days without a visa.
 You'll need a visa for longer stays.

 Entry and exit conditions can change.
-Contact an embassy or consulate of Albania for details about visas, currency, customs and quarantine rules.
+Contact the nearest embassy or consulate of Albania for details about visas, currency, customs and quarantine rules.

 Some foreign governments and airlines apply the rule inconsistently.
 Travellers can receive conflicting advice from different sources.